ibm-cloud-docs/apps/secapps.md

 Before you can upload certificates, you must create a certificate signing request.

-When you use a custom domain to serve the SSL certificate, use the following region endpoints to provide the URL route for your organization in {{site.data.keyword.Bluemix_notm}}:
+When you use a custom domain to serve the SSL certificate, use the following region endpoints to provide the URL route for your organization in {{site.data.keyword.cloud_notm}}:

 * US-South - `secure.us-south.bluemix.net`
 * US-East - `secure.us-east.bluemix.net`